 The BMW i8 can be driven in three different modes: Eco Pro, Comfort or Sport.
 Both Eco Pro and Comfort soften the i8's suspension to make it extremely comfortable.
 Sport stiffens things up to make the car more fun to drive in corners, with less body lean than in the standard modes.

-In any mode, the seats a wonderfully comfortable, and there’s a range of optional leather trims available, too.
+In any mode, the seats are wonderfully comfortable and there’s a range of optional leather trims available too.

 The BMW i8 comes very well equipped – as it should really, given its six-figure asking price.
 Standard kit includes LED headlights, a head-up display that beams important information on the windscreen in your eyeline, heated seats, leather trim and climate control.

-The i8’s stereo system features a 20GB hard drive, DAB digital radio, an 8.8-inch screen and BMW’s ConnectedDrive Services, which hosts a number of apps, including Facebook, and allows the owner to operate some car functions using their smartphone.
-Since 2018, the i8 can be specified with Apple Carplay connectivity for a one-off lifetime subscription fee of £235.
+The i8’s stereo system features a 20GB hard drive, DAB radio, an 8.8-inch screen and BMW’s ConnectedDrive Services, which hosts a number of apps, including Facebook, and allows the owner to operate some car functions using their smartphone.
+From 2018, the i8 was also offered with Apple CarPlay connectivity for a one-off lifetime subscription fee.

 Outside, you’ll find 20-inch alloy wheels, folding door mirrors and parking sensors.